mustafaquraish/A48S20/W3/index.md

 ---

-# C Memory Model and Arrays
+# C Memory Model and Arrays (WIP, moving some info into the page)